mcneel/developer.rhino3d.com/content/en/guides/yak/yak-cli-reference/index.md

 On Windows, the token is stored in `%appdata%\McNeel\yak.yml`.
 On macOS, it is stored in `~/.mcneel/yak.yml`.

-During login, the user is registered on the server.
+During the first login, the user is registered on the server.

+{{< call-out "note" "Note" >}}
+  In an automated build environment – e.g. a build machine, GitHub Actions, etc. – the `yak` CLI tool can read the access token from the `YAK_TOKEN` environment variable.
+Use the `--ci` flag to login and generate a token for this purpose!
+{{< /call-out >}}

 ### Push